Fudan-iGEM/2025-wiki/pages/design.md

     avatar: https://static.igem.wiki/teams/5643/pageimage/team/wzq-a.webp
 layout: igem
 heroImage: https://static.igem.wiki/teams/5643/img/screenshot-2025-08-06-at-21-23-43.webp
-description: On this page, we relfect on how our project started.
+description:  On this page, we describe DR. sTraTeGY, a Drug Resistance Mutation Tracking Technology based on a multicellular Grape Yeast platform for visualizing the spatio-temporal evolution of drug resistance.
 ---

 ## Overview

-On this page, we introduce **DR. sTraTeGY**, a Drug Resistance Mutation **Tracking** Technology based on Grape Yeast.
+On this page, we introduce DR. sTraTeGY, a Drug Resistance Mutation Tracking Technology based on Grape Yeast.
 Our approach combines synthetic biology with advanced modeling and visualization tools to provide an unprecedented view into the dynamics of resistance evolution.

-- **The Problem:** The rapid rise of drug-resistant pathogens poses a serious threat to global health.
+- The Problem: The rapid rise of drug-resistant pathogens poses a serious threat to global health.
-- **Our Solution:** DR. sTraTeGY, a modular, **multicellular yeast platform**, is a powerful tool designed to track fungal acquisition of drug resistance under selective pressure.
-This unique multicellular chassis turns the evolving population into a **physical, spatio-temporal lineage tree**, overcoming the limitations of static endpoint snapshots brought by unicellular systems.
+- Our Solution: DR. sTraTeGY, a modular, multicellular yeast platform, is a powerful tool designed to track fungal acquisition of drug resistance under selective pressure.
+This unique multicellular chassis turns the evolving population into a physical, spatio-temporal lineage tree, overcoming the limitations of static endpoint snapshots brought by unicellular systems.
-- **Key Innovations:** The platform consists of a "Grape Yeast" chassis, the "Timer & Recorder" visualization modules, and the "YeastVerse" virtual experiment platform.
+- Key Innovations: The platform consists of a "Grape Yeast" chassis, the "Timer & Recorder" visualization modules, and the "YeastVerse" virtual experiment platform.

 ## How It Started?